-Any time a trial court reaches a decision in matters such as child support, child custody, alimony, division of assets, or any other family law matter, involved parties may be able to appeal that decision in a higher court, and potentially secure a fairer or more lawful judgement.
+Any time a trial court reaches a decision in matters such as child support, child custody, alimony, division of assets, or any other family law matter, involved parties may be able to appeal that decision in a higher court, and potentially secure a fairer or more lawful judgment.

-It is important to remember that a family law appeal is a completely different process than that of a post-divorce modification, as a divorce judgement modification will be based upon a change in circumstance, while an appeal is based upon an unreasonable, unfair, or legally flawed decision.
+It is important to remember that a family law appeal is a completely different process than that of a post-divorce modification, as a divorce judgment modification will be based upon a change in circumstance, while an appeal is based upon an unreasonable, unfair, or legally flawed decision.

-When it comes to appealing any family law order, there are a variety of deadlines, requirements, and specific types of arguments that will need to be met and presented in order to ensure the success of your appeal.
-For this reason, it is highly recommended that you retain the counsel of an experienced family law appeals attorney to advise you of your options and obligations, guide you through the appeals process, and ultimately help you secure a fairer judgement which more accurately takes into account your unique situation, needs, and concerns.
+When it comes to appealing any family law order, there are a variety of deadlines, requirements, and specific types of arguments that will need to be met and presented to ensure the success of your appeal.
+For this reason, it is highly recommended that you retain the counsel of an experienced family law appeals attorney to advise you of your options and obligations, guide you through the appeals process, and ultimately help you secure a fairer judgment which more accurately takes into account your unique situation, needs, and concerns.

 At Townsend, Tomaio & Newmark, our attorneys have extensive experience successfully appealing family court decisions of all kinds for clients in towns across Bergen County, including Ridgewood, Paramus, Teaneck, Hackensack, and Fort Lee.